smwillson/memoryGameLatest/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+##Core functionality:

+* displayCard()-- when a card is clicked, display it to the user

+* startGameTimer()-- the timer that measures time elapsed

+* updateNumberofMovesMade()-- keep updating the moves made as the user clicks a card and the stars

+* addCardToOpenCardArray()-- checks if the array contains 2 cards, if so , check that have the same class but different ids.
+If true, lock them in place else start countdown to hide open cards.

+* resetOpenCardArray()-- remove displayed card from the global open card array

+* countdown_init()-- start countdown to hide cards

+* checkGameOver()-- keep checking in the background if the game is over, display modal to user with congratulatory is message

+* reStart()-- reset everything